Mav-e-r-ick/india-peak-power-analysis/README.md

 ## Project Overview

-This is a complete MBA project analyzing India's electricity peak demand problem using 9 Government of India datasets and quantitative models.
+This project analyzing India's electricity peak demand problem using 9 Government of India datasets and quantitative models.

 ### Key Finding